Brand language: Delivery channels

 One of the facets that is unique to new media, and specifically social media, is the dialogue that is expected to take place between a company and the consumers.
 Unlike traditional marketing formats, which send information one way, social media enables immediate and direct feedback from a myriad of users.
 Many companies find that it challenging to “move from faceless corporation to friend”.
 Because of this some choose not to engage in social media or only do so marginally.
 Companies must be able to assess the brand attributes and translate that into a personality so that online users feel that they can form a relationship with these companies and products.

 Brand language is delivered externally through formal marketing communications, such as advertising and public relations.
 It is present wherever written and spoken language is used to communicate a proposition.
 This includes recruitment, corporate communications, investor relations, sales presentations, conference speaking, retail staff and whenever an individual answers the telephone on behalf of the brand.

 Internally, brand language is delivered primarily through internal presentations, staff conferences and through intranet sites.

 Because brand language is so widespread, it has many internal and external contributors.
 This diversity of sources and contributors makes it very difficult to control.
 Visual identity is produced from a central source, usually a design agency.
 It is usually delivered with a set of design guidelines produced to ensure the consistent delivery of design.
 Variations from these guidelines can be identified relatively easily by the brand’s managers.
 This is much more difficult with language.

 Areas and authorities that offer brand language

 Brand agencies

 Brand design agencies have diversified beyond their roots in brand logo and packaging design into corporate identity and brand language.
 They are global businesses with the scope to ensure that brand naming and brand language works in different languages.

 Specialist brand language consultancies

-Since the early 2000s, a few specialist brand language consultancies (also known as tone of voice consultancies) have emerged, with the ability to roll out brand tone of voice.
+Since the early 2000s, a few specialist brand language consultancies (also known as tone of voice or verbal branding consultancies) have emerged.
+Among the best-known are: